Table of Contents

 Find out more: Delaware Company Formation & Business Account

 Wise business account

-A business Wise account can act like a bank account, which allows you to send money to 80 countries.
+A Business Wise account can act like a bank account, which allows you to send money to 80 countries.
 You can also hold and transact business in 50 currencies.
-By registering a Wise business account as a BBCIncorp’s client, your application will be processed faster and there will be a dedicated support team to in time assist you in any arising issues.
+By registering a Wise business account as a BBCIncorp’s client, your application will be processed faster and there will be a dedicated support team to in time assist you with any arising issues.

 Payoneer business account

 You can receive money in multiple currencies and withdraw the amount to your local bank account with a Payoneer business account.
 A big plus is that you can make payments to more than 200 countries.
 After completing your Delaware company registration with BBCIncorp, you can register a Payoneer account as our client.
 By this, your application is put on a list of high priority.

 Delaware bank account vs EMI account: Which is right for you?

 When it comes to making decisions about opening a business account to manage your business finances, a US resident probably just goes ahead with a traditional bank.